natexlee/peggo/README.md

 Claims: An Ethereum event signed and submitted to Cosmos by a single 'Orchestrator' instance.

-Batches: A group of transactions of the same token being sent across blockchains.
+Batches: A group of transactions of the same token being sent from Cosmos to Ethereum (or EVM compatible chain).

-Set Updates: Umee validator changes it's power to sign contracts, which means we need to alert the smart contract that the validator's power to sign contracts has changed.
+Validator Set Updates: Umee's validator set makes "authorized" calls to the Gravity contract, which means we need to alert the smart contract that the validator set has changed.

 ```shell
 $ umeed tx gravity set-orchestrator-address \